JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

     * 1 more month of exponential nCov growth = [~ 115 million cases, (of which ~ 23 million are potentially life threatening ones)](https://www.youtube.com/watch?v=Yq3Y9rmlEQE) according to [an epidemiologist/PhD pathologist](https://en.wikipedia.org/wiki/Christopher_Martenson).

-# DEEP LEARING CODE/TESTS + CODE DISCUSSION & CALL FOR CONTRIBUTION
+# DEEP LEARNING CODE/TESTS + CODE DISCUSSION & CALL FOR CONTRIBUTION

 **Code**

-1. Covid-19/Coronavirus2019/nCov share many similarities with pnuemonia.
-In fact, the [time course evolution of a specific strain of covid-19 pnuemonia is studied here.](https://pubs.rsna.org/doi/10.1148/radiol.2020200370)
+1. Covid-19/Coronavirus2019/nCov share many similarities with pneumonia.
+In fact, the [time course evolution of a specific strain of covid-19 pneumonia is studied here.](https://pubs.rsna.org/doi/10.1148/radiol.2020200370)

-2. There are already existent pneumonia deep learning platforms, including kaggle contents rife with [deep learning kernels/solutions, pertaining to pnuemonia detection](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
+2. There are already existent pneumonia deep learning platforms, including kaggle contents rife with [deep learning kernels/solutions, pertaining to pneumonia detection](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).

 3. [A pretrained neural network is chosen from google](https://github.com/JohnChangUK/Pneumonia-Kaggle), pertaining to (2).
 Pretrained model usage [is a way to avoid training on the 2 gigabytes of pneumonia/non-pneumonia training set](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/download).
     * I added a quick function "doOnlineInference" to [the code](https://github.com/JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/blob/master/test_model_prediction.py).
 This is a convenient way to invoke diagnosis on input image.